On the Onsager-Machlup functional for the Brownian motion on the Heisenberg group: Heisenberg group basics

-\end{definition} Note that we used the It\^{o} integral in the definition rather than the Startonovich integral.
+where $A_{t}:= \frac{1}{2} \int_{0}^t \omega\left( B_{s}, dB_{s}\right)$ is L\'{e}vy's stochastic area.
+Note that we used an It\^{o} integral in the definition of $g_{t}$ rather than the Stratonovich integral.
 However, these two integrals are equal since the symplectic form $\omega$ is skew-symmetric, and therefore L\'{e}vy's stochastic area functional is the same for both integrals.